Forage Rainfall Insurance Program

 Premium

-FRIP premiums are cost-shared.
+Premiums are cost-shared.
 Producers will pay 40 per cent while governments pay 60 per cent.
-Premium rates are calculated using weather station historical precipitation data, the weighting option, precipitation cap that you select.
-The risk of accidental fire is also included in the rate.
+Premium rates are calculated for participating weather stations based on weather station historical precipitation data, the weighting option and the precipitation cap that you select.

 Coverage